The Goal of this Toolkit

 - As per the Flowchart, review the history form(s) to identify any YES answers.

-- As per the Flowchart Guidance, provide the Healthy Media Strategies Tip Sheet(s), as well as anticipatory guidance, based on the corresponding YES answers.
+- As per the Media and Health History Form Guidance, provide the Healthy Media Strategies Parent Tip Sheet, as well as anticipatory guidance, based on the corresponding YES answers.

 - Additionally, you can provide the relevant Age-Based Tip Sheet(s), so parents (and patients) have general guidance on managing media with children of particular ages.